This tutorial guide shows you how to create a WordPress website from complete scratch, using SiteGround Webhosting.

-OK, so I decided to create this tutorial for one simple reason.
-There are still way too many small businesses that don’t have a website.
-Part of why that is is because they think it’s somewhat too difficuly or too costly to set up.
+OK, so I decided to create this tutorial for one reason.
+There are still way too many small businesses out there that don’t have a website.
+I honestly believe that many business owners thin think that creating a website is hard.

-If you’re one of those business owners, I don’t need to remind you that you’re seriously missing out on a ton of potential customers.
-And, if you’re telling me that your business doesn’t actually need a website?
-Then this statist below might change your mind –
+If you’re one of those business owners, I want to remind you that you’re leaving customers behind by not having a website.
+And, if you think your business doesn’t need a website?
+Think again.
+Check out this statistic below.

 Over 85% of consumers now use the internet to find a local business – Source.

-If you’re ready to roll and start your website immediately, go to the go to the SiteGround homepage here.
+Right then, if you’re ready to start your WordPress website immediately, head over to the SiteGround homepage (Affiliate link).

 You should arrive at the information page for Managed WordPress Hosting.
-Look through the plans available and pick one that meets the requirements of your business.
+Look through each of the plans available and pick one that meets the needs.

 Once you have picked a plan, the next step is to register for hosting using the registration form.

-You will begin with choosing a domain name.
-This can be the name of your business, for example, johnsmithplumbing.com, if you happen to be called John Smith and you are a plumber.
+You will begin by choosing a domain name.
+This can be the name of your business, for example, johnsmithplumbing.com.

-If you do have a domain name, then you can check the box that says ‘I already have a domain name’.
+If you happen to have a domain name registered elsewhere, then you can check the box that says ‘I already have a domain name’.
 (See image below).

 The Account, Client, and Payment information fields are pretty much self-explanatory.
 I don’t need to explain how to enter these details in.

-Make sure, however, your information are correct before moving onto the purchase information box.
+Make sure; however, your information is correct before moving onto the purchase information box.

 OK, so the next part is important to get right.
 Here you will enter the purchase information for Hosting and Extra Services.

 I use SG Scanner and highly recommend it.
-You will receive weekly reports on your website’s health, and also be alerted if your site gets a virus or infected with Malware.
+You will receive weekly reports on your website’s general health and be alerted if your site gets infected with a Malware virus.

 When you have checked everything and are good to go, check the terms of service and privacy boxes and hit Pay Now.

-If all has gone well, so far, you should be greeted with a success message.
-You will be emailed your login details so please keep those handy and in a safe place too.
+If all has gone well so far, you should be greeted with a success message.
+You will be emailed your login details, so please keep those handy and in a safe place too.

 You can now proceed to your customer area.
 (See image below).